Sanja22B/bitcoin-educational-content/courses/soc104/en.md

-- Economics:** Free trade and freedom of enterprise are economic expressions of respect for the rights of individuals to own themselves and their goods, and to exchange them freely.
+- **Economics:** Free trade and freedom of enterprise are economic expressions of respect for the rights of individuals to own themselves and their goods, and to exchange them freely.
 Freedom produces a spontaneous, just order, because it results from individual action and responsibility, via the interplay of voluntary exchange and contracts.

 **Types of libertarians:**

 In the 20th century, two major trends emerged:

 1.  **Minarchist:** which considers that the powers of the State should be strictly limited to the defense of individual liberties.
-It's a minimal state regime (*Gendarme State*), where power is legitimate only to ensure the regalian functions of police, justice and armed defense of the territory.
+It's a minimal state regime (*Night-watchman state*), where power is legitimate only to ensure the core functions of police, justice and armed defense of the territory.

 2.  **The other anarcho-capitalist:** who believes that state functions should be privatized and managed by the market.